dharay02/Digital-Watch-/README.md

 # Digital-Watch-
 This is a Digital Watch project build in c language .
-It don't has graphics .